promotedai/promoted-java-delivery-client/README.md

 ## When there is ranking logic after the SDK's `deliver` method.

 It is strongly advised against implementing ranking logic after the deliver method.
+Promoted will perform suboptimally and certain production functions will be broken:
-Using this approach may result in suboptimal rankings from Promoted.
-Furthermore, the Delivery API will not have access to the final position, which can affect the performance of the Blender and third-stage ranking.
-While asynchronous logging of positions back to Promoted is supported, the join rate is not guaranteed to be 100%.
+- The Delivery API will not have access to the final position, which can affect the performance of third-stage ranking and the Blender.
+- While asynchronous logging of positions back to Promoted is supported, the join rate is not guaranteed to be 100%.
 This makes addressing position biases challenging.
-Introspection reports will not be accurate.
+- Introspection reports will not be accurate.

 For optimal results with Promoted's SDK, all ranking logic should be done before the `deliver` method.
 Here's an example flow in a listing API call:
 1. The Controller retrieves candidates.